doctrine/orm/docs/en/reference/php-mapping.rst

 -   ``createManyToMany($name, $targetEntity)`` returns an ``ManyToManyAssociationBuilder`` instance
 -   ``createOneToMany($name, $targetEntity)`` returns an ``OneToManyAssociationBuilder`` instance

-ClassMetadataInfo API
+ClassMetadata API
 ---------------------

-The ``ClassMetadataInfo`` class is the base data object for storing the mapping metadata for a single entity.
+The ``ClassMetadata`` class is the base data object for storing the mapping metadata for a single entity.
 It contains all the getters and setters you need populate and retrieve information for an entity.